azad-p/BlockchainNetwork/README.md

 * Total transactions in a window
 * Number of white & ransome addresses in a window

+The results/featureExtractionFinal.csv and results/featureExtraction.csv files are given in this branch for the 2015 and 2012 datasets, respectively.

 `The program should take approximately 30-40 minutes for the 2015 dataset, and 3 minutes for the 2012 dataset`